Internet-Draft The HTTP QUERY Method September 2024

 QUERY requests are both safe and idempotent with regards to the resource identified by the request URI.
 That is, QUERY requests do not alter the state of the targeted resource.
 However, while processing a QUERY request, a server can be expected to allocate computing and memory resources or even create additional HTTP resources through which the response can be retrieved.

 A successful response to a QUERY request is expected to provide some indication as to the final disposition of the operation.
 For instance, a successful query that yields no results can be represented by a 204 No Content response.
 If the response includes content, it is expected to describe the results of the operation.
-In some cases, the server may choose to respond indirectly to the QUERY request by returning a 3xx Redirection with a Location header field specifying an alternate Request URI from which the results can be retrieved using an HTTP GET request.
-Various non-normative examples of successful QUERY responses are illustrated in Section 4.

-A successful response to a QUERY request can include a Content-Location header field (see Section 8.7 of [HTTP]) containing an identifier for a resource corresponding to the results of the operation.
+Furthermore, a successful response can include a Content-Location header field (see Section 8.7 of [HTTP]) containing an identifier for a resource corresponding to the results of the operation.
 This represents a claim from the server that a client can send a GET request for the indicated URI to retrieve the results of the query operation just performed.
 The indicated resource might be temporary.

 A server MAY create or locate a resource that identifies the query operation for future use.
 If the server does so, the URI of the resource can be included in the Location header field of the response (see Section 10.2.2 of [HTTP]).
 This represents a claim that a client can send a GET request to the indicated URI to repeat the query operation just performed without resending the query parameters.
 This resource might be temporary; if a future request fails, the client can retry using the original QUERY resource and the previously submitted parameters again.

-2.1.
+2.4.
 Caching

 The response to a QUERY method is cacheable; a cache MAY use it to satisfy subsequent QUERY requests as per Section 4 of [HTTP-CACHING]).